 Are BBQs or fires allowed?

 Yes!
 There is a place to position a BBQ, fire basket or fireplace outside each unit.
-If you are hiring a fully furnished Pod, Lodge or Bell Tent, a chiminea and BBQ are provided.
-Otherwise you can hire the BBQ/fire basket and buy charcoal and briquettes in our shop.
+Each fully furnished glamping unit comes with an outdoor cooking station and chimnea (outdoor fireplace).
+Alternatively, you can hire BBQ/fire baskets and buy charcoal and briquettes in our shop.